 1. A document’s language is identified by a statistical analysis of the page’s character distribution, and by comparing it to trained language character distribution.

-2. The reason why language is detected rather than taken from metadata (such as language tags in html) is because “language detection is a relatively straightforward procedure with high precision”, and because “metadata is often ambiguous or wrong, or missing.”
+2. The reason why language is detected rather than taken from metadata (such as language tags in HTML) is that “language detection is a relatively straightforward procedure with high precision”, and because “metadata is often ambiguous or wrong, or missing.”